 Raw material availability and commodity price fluctuation also remains an area of challenge.
-Your Company is in the business of non-ferrous metals which are subjected to market volatility.
+Your Company is in the business of non-ferrous metals, which are subjected to market volatility.
 This volatility can create deep pockets either ways.
+Competition from unorganized players can also act as impediment to the business.